ga4gh/vrs/docs/source/appendices/ga4gh_identifiers.rst

 short alphanumeric code that corresponds to the type of object being represented.
 If this propsal is accepted, this "type prefix map" would be administered by GA4GH.
-(Currently, this map is maintained in a YAML file within the vr-spec repository, but it would be relocated on approval of this proposal.)
+(Currently, this map is maintained in a YAML file within the VRS repository, but it would be relocated on approval of this proposal.)

 We propose the following guidelines for type prefixes: